 - If you don’t speak Bulgarian, you might experience a language barrier with the locals as few might speak good English, even police officers, shop owners, taxi drivers etc.

 If our guide helped you, don’t forget to like our Facebook Page where we will post amazing pictures of the Rose Valley and the Festival.
+Leave us a comment below and share your experience in the Valley of Roses.
 See you there!